kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp_04.rst

     machine.jog.axis:z,neg

 Drag a `GcodeBackplot` into the right frame so you can see it move when you jog.
+Right click in the tab and select `Layout in a Grid` so the backplot fills the tab.

+To change the tab name select the tab widget and change the `current tab name`.

 .. image:: images/vcp1-run-06.png
    :align: center